sh1618112233/12-Weeks-to-ML/README.md

         Vectorized Filtering: Using a boolean array as an index to "mask" and retrieve specific data points.

         Logic Gates: Combining multiple criteria into a single mask for complex data extraction.

+    Day 10: Statistical Modeling & Normalization

+    Concepts: Mean, Standard Deviation, Min-Max Scaling, Outlier Detection.

+    Build: Created a data transformation pipeline to analyze house prices and normalize them for machine learning readiness.

+    Key Learnings:

+        Normalization: Scaling data to a 0-1 range to prevent large numbers from biasing models.

+        Outlier Detection: Using Standard Deviation as a threshold to identify extreme data points.